BaristaVentures/errand-boy/README.md

 # errand-boy
-A service to integrate GitHub and Pivotal Tracker events.
+A service to integrate GitHub and Pivotal Tracker events to your project management workflow.

 ## Run it
 Clone the repository and, in the root: